thoughtis/shadow-money/README.md

 # Affiliated Links for WordPress

-Plugin to add affiliate codes to links in post and page content.
-Provides filters to use on other content types.
+A WordPress plugin to find links for affiliate partners in post content and add their tracking tags.
+The plugin also provides filters to use on other fields or content types.

 ## Supported Affiliate Programs